Why You Should Take a Professional Approach to Your Copy – Part 2

 Try not to use clichés, as they’re too long and look like you haven’t thought much about what you’re saying.
 And say things like “regularly” rather than “on a regular basis” to make yourself more human and less business robot.
 You’ll still sound professional.

-Always have your reader in mind when you write: be clear, and write in the active tense whenever you can.
-Be consistent, and don’t change style, tone or even topic.
-Be coherent, so your blog moves logically from one point to another.
+And be coherent, so your blog moves logically from one point to another.
 State in your introduction what your post is about, and add a couple of introductory words at the start of each new section.

 Don’t worry too much about writing rules: there is a much more casual approach to writing copy now, and it’s perfectly acceptable to start sentences with “but” or end on a preposition.
 But be careful your sentence still makes sense!